Ravi Shankar's Rock 'n' Roll

-When George Harrison met Ravi Shankar in 1966, Shankar had already been touring worldwide, performing his sitar music, for 10 years.
-In the mid-1950s, western audiences were interested, but a little bewildered by Indian raga.
+In the mid-1950s, western audiences were interested in but a little bewildered by Indian raga.
 But a decade later, with psychedelia in full swing, we were ready for Shankar's sound – especially when it accompanied the rock music we already loved.

 Though Harrison had begun playing sitar before he met Shankar – he used the instrument on 1965's "Norwegian Wood" – he was purely self-taught and wanted to learn to play properly from a master.
 Shankar was impressed with Harrison's earnest enthusiasm for his music, and they began working together.

-Thanks to the Beatles and other sitar-wielding rock bands like the Rolling Stones and the Byrds, the sound of the sitar was soon all over the radio, and western audiences fell in love with the music they were once unsure of.
-Shankar himself became a superstar and an unlikely icon of hippie culture.
-He won a Grammy Award in 1967, the same year when he played at the Monterey International Pop Festival along with Jimi Hendrix, the Mamas and the Papas, Janis Joplin and other rock stars.
+Thanks to the Beatles and other sitar-wielding rock bands like the Rolling Stones and the Byrds, the sound of the sitar was soon all over the radio.
+Western audiences fell in love with the music they were once unsure of, and Shankar himself became a superstar and an unlikely icon of hippie culture.
+He won a Grammy Award in 1967, the same year when he played at the Monterey International Pop Festival alongside rock stars such as Jimi Hendrix, the Mamas and the Papas, and Janis Joplin.
 Two years later, he was featured on the opening day of Woodstock.

 In some ways, Shankar was uncomfortable with his status as a rock star.
 He didn't like the drug use that was common among those who loved his music, and he was appalled by stunts like Hendrix lighting his guitar on fire at Monterey Pop.
 "That was too much for me.
 In our culture, we have such respect for musical instruments, they are like part of God," he said.
 But he was able to use his influence in the world of rock 'n' roll for good – as when he and Harrison organized the Concert for Bangladesh, raising hundreds of thousands of dollars to help refugees whose plight had moved Shankar.

-Shankar died yesterday at age 92.
-To those he taught (Harrison, John Coltrane, David Crosby and more), to the generations of musicians he influenced, to the fans who were enthralled by his mastery of the sitar, Shankar was an icon.
-His death is a great loss to the music world.
+When Shankar died Dec.
+11, 2012, at age 92, his death was a great loss to the music world.
+To those he taught, to the generations of musicians he influenced, to the fans who were enthralled by his mastery of the sitar, Shankar remains an icon.